bclnr/kb-layout-evaluation/README.md

 The issue mainly affects German (`äöüß`, 1.56% of the characters), but also French (`êàçâîô`, 0.75%) and Spanish (`ñ`, 0.22%).

-This effect could be mitigated by dropping them from the frequencies and normalizing the remaining ones (TODO).
+To mitigate this effect the bigram frequencies are normalized after removing the ignored characters, so the summed grade is still calculated over 100%.

 ## Script

 Requirements: Python 3, Pandas, Matplotlib.

 The script `script.py` uses the bigram statistics from `stats.csv`, and the configuration (key weights, penalties, and layouts definitions) from `config.txt` to generate the results (table and plot).

+To customize the script, edit `config.txt` and have a look at the main function `main()`.

 The code isn't very efficient as it iterates through dataframes to generate the results.
 It executes in \~10s so in practice it doesn't really matter.